-Shantala massages not only aid sleep but aid the self-soothing that babies need in order to sleep more independently.
-The beauty of mastering a positive and comforting nighttime routine that can include a massage before bed, the less likely they will become in waking during the night.
-Find out more about how massages and sleep go well together here
+Shantala massages aid sleep and aid the self-soothing that babies need to sleep more independently.
+The beauty of mastering a positive and comforting nighttime routine that can include a massage before bed, the less likely they will become to waking during the night.
+Find out more about how massages and sleep go well together here.

 What You Will Need Before You Begin Your Shantala Massage

 It is always a good idea to prepare yourself for your baby’s massages.
 You are less likely to interrupt the sessions if you have everything you need to hand before you start.
 It is a good idea to make sure you have the following to hand before you begin:

 - Clothes to dress your baby after the massage

 - A spare diaper and wipes or cloths